rec/gitz/doc/git-split.rst

 DESCRIPTION
 ===========

-`git-split` squashes together a range of commits and the staging area, then splits out a sequence of individual commits, one for each file changed.
+`git split` squashes together a range of commits and the staging area, then splits out a sequence of individual commits, one for each file changed.

 DANGER